gchq/stroom-docs/content/en/releases/v07.02/new-features.md

 ### _Analytic Rule_

-Analytics is a new experimental feature in Stroom that is functional but still evolving so may well not perform well at scale.
+{{% warning %}}
+Analytic Rules are a new experimental feature and as such are subject to breaking changes that may result in created Analytic Rules not being compatible with future Stroom versions.
+{{% /warning %}}

-It allows the user to create scheduled or streaming Analytic Rule {{< stroom-icon "document/AnalyticRule.svg">}} that will fire alerts when events matching the rule are seen.
+Analytic Rules allow the user to create scheduled or streaming Analytic Rule {{< stroom-icon "document/AnalyticRule.svg">}} that will fire alerts when events matching the rule are seen.

 {{< cardpane >}}
   {{< image "releases/07.02/analytic-rule.png" "300x" />}}